What Failing At Music Taught Me About Advertising

 Consumers have their buttons pushed and are activated.

-It can look like a good solution to both clients and marketers.
+It can look like a good solution to both clients and agencies.

 Sometimes there’s enough systemic bias to blind even the best creatives and wisest strategists.